Gifted & Talented

 Enrichment opportunities available to students (e.g., Spelling Bee, Odyssey of the Mind)

 Odyssey of the Mind is a creative problem-solving competition for students of all ages.
 Teams of students select a problem, create a solution, and then present their solution in a competition against other teams in the same problem and division.
-There are many nuances of the program that are explained further in this presentation (also available on the right-hand side of this page), but here are some of the basics of participation:
+There are many nuances of the program that are explained further in this presentation

 In competition, every team solves a spontaneous problem.
 Teams are only made aware of what they'll have to do to complete the problem upon entering the competition room.
 The spontaneous problem is a great way to develop critical thinking and problem solving skills.